qdonnellan/qdonnellan.github.io/_posts/2015-08-16-from-high-school-teacher-to-software-developer-in-2-years.md

 I totally bombed that coding interview.
 I have serious doubts to this day if I even conveyed to that poor employee that I even knew what Python was.

 In hindsight, getting my foot into the door that was FogCreek's interview process was invaluable later in my young career.
-I used that lesson to eventually make it several steps through Kahn Academy's interview process, and eventually land a job at my current employer (SpiderOak) where I'm the web development lead.
+I used that lesson to eventually make it several steps through Khan Academy's interview process, and eventually land a job at my current employer (SpiderOak) where I'm the web development lead.

 But man, that interview sucked.